Super Encoding Network: Recursive Association of Multi-Modal Encoders for Video Understanding: Method

 \textbf{Zero-Shot Video Recognition}.
 This task is to identify the category of the query video from a number of given classes.
-To validate the generalization capacity of our SEN, we choose a zero-shot setting where the classes in the testing are not seen in the training data. \textbf{First}, the task model is actually the multi-modal foundation model like ImageBind~\cite{imagebind}.
-Hence, we can directly use multi-modal encoders of the task model as super neurons of our SEN. \textbf{Second}, the input modalities of our SEN are video, text and audio for the VggSound benchmark~\cite{vggsound}.
-Zero-shot video recognition can be done by video-text and audio-text contrastive learning, i.e., We compute video-text and video-audio cosine similarity respectively and add these two similarity matrices to get the overall similarity matrices for prediction as shown in Fig~\ref{fig:ta}(b). \textbf{Finally}, all the encoders in SEN and the task model are pretrained.
-We froze them and only fine-tuned the learnable RA in SEN for task adaptation.
+To validate the generalization capacity of our SEN, we choose a zero-shot setting where the classes in the testing are not seen in the training data. \textbf{First}, the task model is the multimodal foundation model like ImageBind~\cite{imagebind}.
+Hence, we can directly use multimodal encoders of the task model as super neurons of our SEN. \textbf{Second}, the input modalities of our SEN are video, text, and audio for the VggSound benchmark~\cite{vggsound}.
+Zero-shot video recognition can be done by video-text and audio-text contrastive learning, i.e., we compute video-text and video-audio cosine similarity respectively, and add these two similarity matrices to get the overall similarity matrices for prediction as shown in Fig~\ref{fig:ta}(b). \textbf{Finally}, we freeze all the encoders in SEN and the task model and only fine-tune the learnable RA in SEN for task adaptation.